+A taxpayer may take an itemized deduction for interest paid on debt secured by a principal or second residence.
 Mortgage interest is deductible on up to \$1 million of debt used to buy, build, or improve a principal or second residence.
 If the debt is used for any other purpose, the limitation is \$100,000 of debt.
 If more than one home is involved, the limitations apply to the total amount.
+This deduction is one of several deductions subject to the limitation of itemized deductions for higher-income taxpayers.

 Home mortgage interest was deductible without limitation until the current restrictions were enacted in 1987.
 The limitation of certain itemized deductions was made permanent in 1993, and in 2001 the limitation was phased out from tax year 2006 through 2010.
 In 2010 the repeal of the limitation was extended to tax years 2011 and 2012 for federal tax purposes, but Minnesota did not adopt the extension of the repeal.
+A 2013 federal law change made the limitation permanent at a higher income threshold.
+Minnesota did not adopt the 2013 federal change and retains the limitation under prior federal law.